kxxt/tracexec/README.md

 ![Tracing sudo ls](https://github.com/kxxt/tracexec/blob/main/screenshots/tracing-sudo.png?raw=true)

-### Default mode
+### Log mode

-By default, `tracexec` will print filename, argv and the diff of the environment variables and file descriptors.
+In log mode, by default, `tracexec` will print filename, argv and the diff of the environment variables and file descriptors.

 example: `tracexec log -- bash` (In an interactive bash shell)